Creating a Dickey Roof

 - Select 3D> Create Orthographic View> Backclipped Cross Section from the menu, then click and drag a camera arrow that begins in front of the structure and ends just past the roof ridge.

-- In the elevation view, select CAD> Line> Draw Line from the menu, then click and drag to draw a CAD line snapped to the ridge of the roof where a third pitch will be added.
+- In the elevation view that is generated, select CAD> Line> Draw Line from the menu, then click and drag to draw a CAD line snapped to the ridge of the roof where a third pitch will be added.

 - Draw a second CAD Line below and parallel to the first one.
 Make sure it extends into the roof plane.